 Common types of volcanoes

-are the most common in the study of volcanoes.
+These are the most common in the study of volcanoes.
 When lava is ejected into the air above, the fragments and fine particles fall as cinders (ash) around the vent, forming a cone.
-The height of cinder cones usually depend on how long the eruption takes and how much lava comes out.
+The height of cinder cones usually depends on how long the eruption takes and how much lava comes out.
 The cone has a depression (crater) in the middle where the vent is.
 Cinder cones can rise as high as 1200ft.
-A good example of a cinder cone is the Paricutin Volcano in Mexico.
+An example of a cinder cone is the Paricutin Volcano in Mexico.

-are usually awesome in nature, rising up to about 8000ft.
+These are usually awesome, rising to about 8000ft.
 They are also known as stratovolcanoes and they include Mount Cotopaxi in Ecuador and Mount Fuji in Japan.
 They are seen as massive mountains.
-They are formed by alternating layers of ash, rock, dust and lava, (pyroclastic) and hence the name ‘composite’.
+They are formed by alternating layers of ash, rock, dust, and lava (pyroclastic), and hence the name ‘composite’.
 They have steep slopes with a peak.